What is Bingham Fellows?

 What is the cost?

-Bingham Fellows program tuition is $4,500, which includes meals, parking, and materials.
+Bingham Fellows program tuition is $4,800, which includes meals, materials, and overnight retreat lodging.

 If tuition is a barrier for me, are resources available?